carltheperson/advanced-js-objects/chapters/chapter-5.md

 ### Inheritance

 The prototype chain isn’t just used to link objects together, it’s used for inheritance.
 Specifically, if an object lacks a property, it can inherit it from its prototype chain.
 To understand how this works, it’s important to understand what happens when you try to access a property.
-It goes as follows:
+It goes as follows[^get]:

 1. If the property exists on the object, **return** it.
 2. Else, retrieve the object’s prototype.
 If that’s `null` **return** `undefined`.